 - Cleaning supplies and disinfectants will be provided in each classroom for student and faculty use.

 - Students and instructors should wear face coverings in the classroom and practice social distancing.
+Students should refrain from eating and drinking during class in order to remain masked.
 We will use 50 percent capacity in all classroom settings.

 Ready campus facilities.